My wife and I have all our investments with Vanguard.

 Now, to be clear, there are plenty of good investment options out there and I don’t believe that Vanguard is always the right choice for everyone.
 Depending on your specific goals and needs, you may be better off somewhere else.

-But there are some specific reasons I chose Vanguard for my family’s investment needs, and I’d like to share them today so that you can make a more informed decision when choosing your own investments.
+But there are some specific reasons why I chose Vanguard for myself and my family, and I’d like to share them today so that you can make a more informed decision when choosing your own investments.

 Vanguard’s big advantage